oslabs-beta/GraphQL-Gateway/README.md

    <br />
    </div>

-## <a name=""></a> GraphQL Gateway developer portal
+## <a name=""></a> GraphQL Gateway Developer Portal

-is designed for offering a visualization of how your GraphQL API endpoints secured using rate limits and depth limits.
+GGDP is designed for offering a visualization of how your GraphQL API endpoints secured using rate limits and depth limits.
 With this tool, users can:

--   visualize API call data and facilitate a tuning of rate limiting algorithm settings
+-   Visualize API call data and facilitate a tuning of rate limiting algorithm settings
--   seek for query resolution optimizations for GraphQL APIs
+-   Seek for query resolution optimizations for GraphQL APIs
--   view cached performance metrics
+-   View cached performance metrics

 &nbsp;